 This technology has great potential in the athletic world, as new materials and sensors can be integrated into sports attire to compile data on a wearer’s activity.
 By analyzing biometric data during athletic activities, smart clothes can inform users if they need to stretch or dial down their workout.
 And by giving wearers data-driven insights on how to achieve their fitness goals, companies get the opportunity to sell products that make a difference for consumers.

 The ultimate goal with IoT is to create a deeper connection between brands, products and their customers.
 As personalization becomes more essential for consumers, businesses now have the opportunity to incorporate this technology into their product line to bolster their ROIs.
 The rise of IoT shows no signs of stopping as the technology can now do everything from improving a healthcare patient’s treatment plan to helping a customer pick the right shade of makeup.
 After all, the possibilities for this technology are virtually limitless.

 If you’re hoping to integrate IoT solutions into your product line, you will need a developer with the talent and experience to help you achieve your goals.
-The team at SevenTablets is well-versed in IoT applications for a variety of industries.
+The team at SevenTablets is well-versed in Internet of Things applications for a variety of industries.
 We’re also capable of integrating other forms of emerging technologies, including virtual reality, blockchain, artificial intelligence and natural language processing.